textileio/papers/draft.md

 One of the most important properties of a shared data model is the ability to apply access control rules.
-There are three forms of access control possible in Threads, Entity-level ACLs, Model-level ACLs, and Thread-level ACLs.
+There are three forms of access control possible in Threads, Entity-level ACLs, Collection-level ACLs, and Thread-level ACLs.
 Thread-level access control lists (ACLs) allow creators to specify who can *replicate, read, write, and delete* Thread data.
-Similarly, Model and Entity-level ACLs provide more granular control to Thread-writers on a per-Model and Entity (see def.
+Similarly, Collection and Entity-level ACLs provide more granular control to Thread-writers on a per-Collection and Entity (see def.
 [4](#def:Entity)) basis.

 Textile's Threads includes ACL management tooling based on a *Role-based access control* [@sandhuRolebasedAccessControl1996] pattern, wherein